Cosmo-Tech/Babylon/docs/environment.md

 An environment is a combination of 2 parts :

-- A solution
+- A working directory
 - A configuration

-## Solution
+## Working Directory

-A solution is the ensemble of files you will need to have a running simulator on the cloud.
+A working directory is the ensemble of files you will need to have a running simulator on the cloud.

 ```text
 Solution